tokio-rs/prost/README.md

 The prost project maintains flakes support for local development.
 Once you have nix and nix flakes setup you can just run `nix develop` to get a shell configured with the required dependencies to compile the whole project.

+## Protobuf Editions Support Status

+`prost` supports protobuf editions 2023 with the following capabilities:

+* ✅ **Full syntax support**: Can parse and generate code from editions `.proto` files
+* ✅ **Feature inheritance**: Proper handling of feature cascading from file to field level
+* ✅ **Field presence semantics**: Support for explicit, implicit, and legacy field presence
+* ✅ **Enum handling**: Open and closed enum semantics
+* ✅ **Basic delimited encoding**: Support for length-delimited message encoding

+The implementation passes the majority of protobuf conformance tests for editions 2023, making it suitable for production use with modern protobuf schemas.

 ## Feature Flags
 - `std`: Enable integration with standard library.
 Disable this feature for `no_std` support.
 This feature is enabled by default.